Gemtuzumab ozogamicin (Mylotarg®)

 Gemtuzumab ozogamicin (Mylotarg®) is used to treat acute myeloid leukaemia (AML).
 It is best to read this information with our general information about AML.

 Gemtuzumab ozogamicin has two parts:

 - gemtuzumab, which is a type of targeted therapies drug called a monoclonal antibody

 - ozogamicin, which is a chemotherapy drug.

-We use the term gemtuzumab throughout this information to mean gemtuzumab ozogamicin.
+We use the term gemtuzumab in this information to mean gemtuzumab ozogamicin.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will be given gemtuzumab as an outpatient or during a stay in hospital.
-It can be given on its own or in combination with other cancer drugs.
+You may have gemtuzumab as part of your first treatment for AML.
+You will usually be given gemtuzumab during a stay in hospital.
+It is given in combination with other cancer drugs.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.